Fibroid Treatment Follow-Up Instructions

 What a relief to finally have the UFE procedure behind you!
 For the first several days following the procedure, many women describe feeling like they have the flu, achy and tired.
-For the first week, you are encouraged to take it easy with –
+For the first week, you are encouraged to take it easy and avoid the following:

-If you typically use tampons, please use another means of feminine protection for the first month following UFE.
+You should wear only sanitary pads during menstruation for the first month after UFE.
 You should feel a little better each day and will likely return to your usual activities in 7-10 days, if not sooner.
-If you overdo it, your body will tell you and it may set you back for a day or two.

 Don’t drive a motor vehicle within 24 hours of your procedure.
 After that driving is okay as long as you are not taking Percocet (narcotic).
 The groin bandage may be removed in 24 hours.